Kushal Badrike: Personal life

-Kushal married to Sunaina Badrike, a kathak dancer.
+Kushal married to Sunaina Badrike, a Kathak dancer.

 Career

 Kushal has started his career from Marathi plays like Jaago Mohan Pyare and Lali Leela.
-Some of his hit movies like Jatra, Maza Navra Tuzi Bayko, Huppa Huiyya, Bhaucha Dhakka, etc. He also played a role in a web series Struggler Saala.
+Some of his hit movies like Jatra: Hyalagaad Re Tyalagaad, Maza Navra Tuzi Bayko, Huppa Huiyya, Bhaucha Dhakka, etc. He also played a role in a web series Struggler Saala.
 He participated in the comedy reality show Fu Bai Fu which was aired on Zee Marathi.
-Currently, he working in comedy talk show Chala Hawa Yeu Dya from 2014.
+He working in comedy talk show Chala Hawa Yeu Dya from 2014.

 Hindi Television

-He is starring in Madness Macheyenge - India Ko Hasayenge (transl.
-Will Create Madness - Will Make India Laugh) an Indian comedy show on Sony Entertainment Television which premiered on 9 March 2024 alongside Huma Qureshi, Harsh Gujral, Kettan Singh, Paritosh Tripathi, Gaurav Dubey, Siddharth Sagar, Hemangi Kavi, Snehil Mehra, Inder Sahni, and Ankita Shrivastav.
+He is starring in Madness Machayenge – India Ko Hasayenge comedy show on Sony Entertainment Television which premiered on 9 March 2024 alongside Huma Qureshi, Harsh Gujral, Kettan Singh, Paritosh Tripathi, Gaurav Dubey, Siddharth Sagar, Hemangi Kavi, Snehil Mehra, Inder Sahni, and Ankita Shrivastav.